SaraMohamed-121/Signal-Processing-Framework/README.md

 # Signal Processing Framework Development 📊🧮
 This project is a framework for signal processing using Python, designed to help visualize and manipulate signals with various features.

-# DSP Task 1 - Signal Processing Framework
+# 🔲 Task 1 - Signal Processing Framework
 ## Features

 ### 1. Reading and Displaying Signals